OMD-GraphRAG: Enhancing GraphRAG with Ontology-Guided Extraction, Multi-Dimensional Clustering and Dual-Channel Fusion: OMD-GraphRAG

 \subsection{Ontology-Guided Knowledge Extraction}

 As shown in Figure \ref{fig:entity}, the framework supports domain expert-defined Schema templates.
 By inputting these Schemas as prompts, the LLM is guided to extract SPO triples with high accuracy, effectively reducing noise and improving cross-domain migration.
-In the construction of knowledge graphs, an \textbf{Ontology} ($\mathcal{O}$) is defined as a set of logical constraints governing domain concepts and their interrelations.
-We formalize the Ontology Schema as a triplet constraint space $\mathcal{S} = (\mathcal{E}, \mathcal{R}, \Phi)$, where: \begin{itemize} \item $\mathcal{E}$ denotes the set of permissible entity types (e.g., \texttt{Person}, \texttt{Organization}). \item $\mathcal{R}$ represents the set of allowable relation types (e.g., \texttt{EmployedBy}, \texttt{LocatedIn}). \item $\Phi$ serves as the type constraint function, defining the valid domain and range for triples:
+In the construction of knowledge graphs, an ontology ($\mathcal{O}$) is defined as a set of logical constraints governing domain concepts and their interrelations.
+We formalize the Ontology Schema as a triplet constraint space $\mathcal{S} = (\mathcal{E}, \mathcal{R}, \Phi)$, where: \begin{itemize} \item $\mathcal{E}$ denotes the set of permissible entity types.
+For example, in a cultural heritage domain: $\mathcal{E} = \{\texttt{Artifact},\,\texttt{Museum}\}$. \item $\mathcal{R}$ represents the set of allowable relation types.
+For example: $\mathcal{R} = \{\texttt{CollectedBy}\}$. \item $\Phi$ serves as the type constraint function, defining the valid domain and range for each relation:

-Here, $\text{dom}(r) \subseteq \mathcal{E}$ specifies the head entity type constraint for relation $r$, while $\text{range}(r) \subseteq \mathcal{E}$ specifies the tail entity type constraint. \end{itemize} Conventional open information extraction aims to maximize the likelihood $P(T|D)$, where $T$ represents the set of extracted triples and $D$ denotes the source document.
-In contrast, \textbf{UniAI-GraphRAG} formulates the extraction process as a \textit{constraint-conditioned generation problem} governed by the ontology schema $\mathcal{S}$.
-For a given text segment $d \in D$, the probability of generating a valid triple $t=(h, r, t_{\text{ail}})$ is re-normalized as follows: